Toloka/docs/en/template-builder/reference/field.checkbox.md

 {% cut "Components used in the example" %}

 - [data.output](../operations/work-with-data.md): The output data.
 This is what you get when a Toloker clicks the **Submit** button.
-- [condition.required](condition.required.md): Checks if at least one option is selected.
+- [condition.required](condition.required.md): Checks if an option is selected.

 {% endcut %}